codepath/android_guides/Applying-Data-Binding-for-Views.md

 If you see an error message such as `cannot resolve symbol 'ActivityMainBinding'` then this means that the data binding auto-generated class has not been created.
 Check the following to resolve the issue:

- 1. Make sure you have the proper `dataBinding.enabled = true` in gradle and trigger "Sync with Gradle"
+ 1. Make sure you have the proper `dataBinding true` in gradle and trigger "Sync with Gradle"
  2. Open the layout file and ensure that the XML file is valid and is wrapped in a `<layout>` tag.
  3. Check the **layout file for the correct name** i.e `activity_main.xml` maps to `ActivityMainBinding.java`.
  4. Run `File => Invalidate Caches / Restart` to clear the caches.
  4. Run `Project => Clean` and `Project => Re-Build` to regenerate the class file.
  5. Restart Android Studio again and then try the above steps again.

-**Databinding does not exist messages**
+**Data Binding does not exist messages**

 If you see an error message such as `**.**.databinding does not exist`, it's likely that there is an error in your data binding XML templates that needs to be resolved.
-Make sure to look for errors (i.e. forgetting to import a Java class when referencing it within your template).
+Make sure to look for errors (i.e. forgetting to import a Java/Kotlin class when referencing it within your template).

 Make sure that **all your XML files with data binding have their errors fully resolved** and the files are saved.
 Then be sure to `Project -> Clean` and `Project -> Rebuild Project` the project in order to regenerate the binding classes with latest properties.

-**Databinding is not picking up certain layout fields**
+**Data Binding is not picking up certain layout fields**

-Be sure to `Project -> Clean` and `Project -> Rebuild Project` the project in order to regenerate the binding classes with latest layout properties.
+Be sure to `Project -> Clean Project` and `Project -> Rebuild Project` the project in order to regenerate the binding classes with latest layout properties.

 **Identifiers must have user defined types from the XML file.
 View is missing it**